• Skip to primary navigation

 I was recently gifted nutmeg and cloves by a friend who just returned from Greece.
 Although they are considered warm spices, these basic spices are not very exotic.
 But I have to tell you, the fragrance was unbelievable!

-One Sunday morning, not too long ago, I started baking my honey spice cake when I suddenly realized that I had finished my allspice.
+One Sunday morning, not too long ago, I started baking my honey spice cake when I suddenly realized I had run out of allspice.

-A quick search in my reference books confirmed that I had all of the allspice ingredients to make my own!
+A quick search through my reference books confirmed that I had all the ingredients for my own allspice!
 Before I knew it, I was making the allspice recipe that I am now sharing with all of you.

 I hope it comes in handy so that the next time you wonder what spices are in allspice, you will know.